 – Discover the unique cultural heritage of Chiloe Island, a land of myths and legends.

-– Travel to Bahia Bustamante, a unique seaside lodge surrounded by 360° of pure nature with a staggering number and diversity of seabirds and marine mammals.
+– Travel to Bahia Bustamante, an exclusive seaside lodge surrounded by 360° of pure nature with a staggering number and diversity of seabirds and marine mammals.

-– Take a cruise following the fjords of the southern edge of Tierra del Fuego, explore the natural beauty of Patagonian glaciers, rivers and the mystical Cape Horn.
+– Board a cruise following the fjords of the southern edge of Tierra del Fuego, explore the natural beauty of Patagonia with its glaciers, rivers and the mystical Cape Horn.

 – El Chalten is the perfect base for many spectacular guided and suggested self-guided hiking options including Laguna Capri, Piedras Blancas Glacier and Laguna Torre.